sympy/sympy/doc/src/contributing/docstring.rst

 docstring for `solvers.ode
 <https://github.com/sympy/sympy/blob/85e684f782c71d247b13af71f2f134a9d894507e/sympy/solvers/ode.py>`_.

-A public function is one that is intended to be used by the end- user, or the public.
+A public function is one that is intended to be used by the end-user, or the public.
 Documentation is important for public functions because they will be seen and used by many people.

 A private function, on the other hand, is one that is only intended to be used in the code in SymPy itself.
 Although it is less important to document private